natalieagus/50005/docs/Problem Set/05-deadlock.md

 <div cursor="pointer" class="collapsible">Show Answer</div><div class="content_answer"><p>
-<p><strong>1.</strong> The <code>empty</code> semaphore is used by savages to notify the cook when the pot is empty.
+<p>The <code>empty</code> semaphore is used by savages to notify the cook when the pot is empty.
 The <code>full</code> semaphore is used by the cook to signal back to the waiting savage that the pot has been refilled.</p>

-<p><strong>2.</strong> The deadlock occurs because only one savage is woken after the pot is refilled.
+<p>The deadlock occurs because only one savage is woken after the pot is refilled.
 That savage proceeds and takes one serving, but no other savage is signaled.
 If that savage consumes the only <code>full</code> signal and more savages find the pot empty again, they each signal <code>empty</code>, but the cook is already asleep.
 Since semaphores do not count signals when no thread is waiting, the cook remains idle and all savages are blocked.</p>

-<p><strong>3.</strong> To fix this, <code>full</code> should represent the number of servings in the pot.
+<p>To fix this, <code>full</code> should represent the number of servings in the pot.
 The cook should <code>signal(full)</code> N times after refilling.
 Each savage then <code>wait(full)</code> before taking a serving.
 This ensures that N servings can be consumed by N savages, one per signal.
 Also, only one savage should be allowed to signal <code>empty</code> to prevent duplicate cook notifications.
 This can be done with an additional flag or semaphore to indicate that a refill is already in progress.</p>

-<p><strong>4.</strong> It is incorrect to call <code>signal(full)</code> only once because there are multiple savages.
+<p>It is incorrect to call <code>signal(full)</code> only once because there are multiple savages.
 Semaphores are counters.
 If only one <code>full</code> signal is given, only one savage can proceed.
 The others will block indefinitely on <code>wait(full)</code>.
 The correct behavior is to post <code>full</code> once for each serving refilled, allowing one savage per serving to proceed.</p>

 </p></div><br>